MouradGridach/mouradgridach.github.io/_pages/about-me.md

 ## Short Biography

 Hi!
-My name is Mourad Gridach and I am Professor of computer science focusing especially on Artifiical Intelligence and Applied Mathematics from Agadir, Morocco.
+My name is Mourad Gridach.
+I am a Professor of computer science focusing especially on Artifiical Intelligence and Applied Mathematics from Agadir, Morocco.

 I have completed my BSc degree in computer science  at the Faculty of Science, Fez (FSF).
 I did my Master of science studies at the High Institute of Techology in Fez (HITF) in computer science (honours).

-I did my PhD at the Faculty of Science Fez where I focused on Computational Linguistics where I developed a Morphological Analyzer with my supervisor Professor Noureddine Chenfour.
+I got my PhD at the Faculty of Science Fez where I specialized in Computational Linguistics where I developed a Morphological Analyzer with my supervisor Mr. Noureddine Chenfour.

-Now I’m working on computational linguistics focusing on Named Entity Recognition (NER), Sentiment Analysis (SA), and other field of NLP.
+Now I’m working on computational linguistics, mainly focusing on Named Entity Recognition (NER), Sentiment Analysis (SA), and other field of NLP.
 I am also interested in Computer Vision.

 I would say that Marvin Lee Minsky from MIT was the influencial person of my whole life.
 I almost watched all his talks and lectures and read most of his works.
 Every time I don't feel good or I lost concentration, I watch one of his talks and Ouuupa I feel better.
 I was planning to visit him at MIT last summer, but unfortunately He died early that year in January :( 2016.